00-Evan/00-Evan.github.io/_pages/home.md

     title: "Shattered Pixel Dungeon in 2024"
     excerpt: "This post starts with a year in review, and then lists the major changes and additions that I have planned for Shattered Pixel Dungeon in 2024 and beyond."
     url: "/blog/shattered-pixel-dungeon-in-2024.html"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: assets/images/2023/2023-12-13/header.png
-    title: "Coming Soon: The Gnoll Caves Quest! "
-    excerpt: "The second variant of the new caves quest is now ready for beta!
-In this post I’m going to go over what this new quest area entails, and also share some other content coming in v2.3.0."
-    url: "/blog/coming-soon-to-shattered-the-gnoll-caves-quest.html"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
 shattered_feature: